ehendrix23/tesla_dashcam/README.rst

     - Changed: Improvement for Docker file size and stability.
 Contributed by magicalyak
     - Changed: Choice values for parameters (i.e. FULLSCREEN, intel, black) are now case-insensitive.
     - Changed: Updated supporting libraries to latest available.
-    - Changed: When providing a invalid start or end timestamp will now result in a error instead of a traceback.
+    - Fixed: When providing an invalid start or end timestamp will now result in a error instead of a traceback.
     - Fixed: Added x265 compatibility tag for QuickTime.
 Contributed by dburkland
     - Fixed: Event file will now be removed when providing an output file and only 1 event is processed, leaving only 1 movie file.
     - Fixed: Providing a mount as a source resulted in it no files found.
 Now when a mount is provided it will be handled same as folders.